SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 SOC2 Type 1 vs SOC2 Type 2 report graphic with pros and cons list

-The American Institute of Certified Public Accountants (AICPA) built the SOC 2 framework around five Trust Services Criteria:
+The American Institute of Certified Public Accountants (AICPA) built the SOC 2 framework around five Trust Services Criteria (formerly known as the Trust Principles):

 • Security: Evaluates whether your systems and controls can protect information against physical access, damage, use, or modifications that could hinder users.
 Security is also known as the “common criteria,” as it’s the only mandatory trust principle.
 The others are optional.